Zedd1558/The-Iron-Bank-oop-project-/README.md

 3. Ha-mim Hamid,160041047
 4. Faiyaz Mahmud Samin,160041009

-To run the Project run the file " Iron Bank.sln " in the folder named iron bank
+To run the Project run the file " Iron Bank.sln " / "Iron Bank.vcxproj " in the folder named iron bank